photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

 ##### Complete Rescan #####

-We recommend that you always **perform a rescan after a schema migration**, especially if problems persist.
+We recommend that you **re-index your pictures after a schema migration**, especially if problems persist.
 You can either start a [rescan from the user interface](../../user-guide/library/originals.md) by navigating to *Library* > *Index*, checking "Complete Rescan", and then clicking "Start", or by running this command in a terminal:

 ```bash
 docker-compose exec photoprism photoprism index -f